Doug-MacDowell/antenna-calculator/README.md

 # ShortwaveAntennaCalculator

-This gem will calculate the optimal length for a half-wave wire antenna for use in shortwave and amateur radio operations.
+This gem calculates the optimal length for a half-wave wire antenna for use in shortwave and amateur radio operations.

 ## Installation